 The Structured Products Law Review: USA

-The structured products market in the United States has undergone tremendous change in the past 10 years since the ending of the global financial crisis.
-The overall market of new issuances increased to over US$52 billion a year in 2019, with over 16,828 aggregate number of deals issued on a Securities and Exchange Commission (SEC)-registered basis.2 Despite the global covid-19 pandemic and the resulting market volatility, new issuances grew to over US$44 billion for the first eight months of 2020, a significant increase of 42 per cent from the same period in 2019.3 The product mix has changed and a wider variety of equity-linked products are available today, with many products routinely issued today that were unavailable 10 years ago.
-Tremendous variation in the manner of issuing structured products now exists in the United States, including large institutional private offerings, SEC-registered retail offerings and offerings of structured certificates of deposits issued by regulated banks.
+The structured products market in the United States has undergone tremendous change in the past dozen or so years since the ending of the global financial crisis.
+The overall market of new issuances increased to over US$67 billion a year in 2020, with over 21,182 aggregate number of deals issued on a Securities and Exchange Commission (SEC)-registered basis.2 Despite the global covid-19 pandemic and the resulting market volatility, new issuances grew to over US$58 billion for the first eight months of 2021, a significant increase of over 22 per cent from the same period in 2020.3 The product mix has changed and a wider variety of equity-linked products are available today, with many products routinely issued today that were unavailable 10–12 years ago.
+Tremendous variation in the manner of issuing structured products now exists in the United States, including large institutional or high net worth private offerings, SEC-registered retail offerings and offerings of structured certificates of deposits issued by regulated banks.
 In addition, the distribution model for selling structured products in the United States has undergone arguably the most change.
 Many existing large wealth management or financial advisory firms have embraced the concept of 'open architecture'.
 Whereas in the past, these firms would typically restrict their sales to products issued by their affiliates, now they encourage non-affiliated structured product issuers to use their distribution platforms.
-Supplementing, and at times competing with, the sale of structured products by these large broker-dealers is an increase in sales of structured products by independent wholesale or intermediate distribution firms, as well independent financial advisers, often acting in a fiduciary capacity for their investor clients.
+Supplementing, and at times competing with, the sale of structured products by these large broker-dealers is an increase in sales of structured products by independent wholesale or intermediate distribution firms, as well as increasingly independent financial advisers, often acting in a fiduciary capacity for their investor clients.
 New issuers, primarily financial institutions based in Canada and Europe, have entered the marketplace.
 Finally, dedicated structured product electronic platforms have been created to allow brokers to access product information, as well as educational materials, and to purchase products, through website portals created for these purposes.
+Those multi-dealer electronic platforms and individual dealer's separate electronic platforms played a key role in the ability of this market to withstand the covid-19 in-person restrictions.
 The role and rules of the various regulators in the United States tasked with supervising this market has evolved with the market.
 This chapter addresses the regulatory framework that has been built to address this expanding and changing marketplace.

 One of the central tensions for the US regulators grappling with this changing landscape has been between the perspective that the market is benefiting from democratisation versus the view that it is subject to inappropriate 'retail-isation'.
 The principal US regulator, the SEC, has made clear that it will not determine the merits of any given structured product or otherwise proscribe products in light of the view that the continued depth of the US capital markets benefits from new product introductions.
 This view stems from the bedrock belief that investors should be able to make their own investment decisions, even with complex products, so long as they have full and accurate disclosure with which to make their investment decision.
 This approach stems from the belief that individual investors can benefit from products that were only available to large institutional investors in the past and thereby democratises the investment landscape.
 On the other side, regulators are clearly concerned that not all retail investors will benefit from these products, whether they do not have the financial experience necessary to understand the products or whether unscrupulous distributors recommend unsuitable investments to them.
 From this perspective, the SEC and perhaps even more so the Financial Industry Regulatory Authority, Inc (FINRA), a self-regulatory organisation regulating broker-dealers, have created new rules and regulatory frameworks to police the market for complex products covering a range of issues.
 While these new rules have not always exclusively targeted structured products, they evince concerns that retail investors need careful protection when facing investment decisions relating to the retail-isation of complex financial instruments.
 These intertwined regulatory initiatives have addressed a wide variety of issues, including conflicts of interests, fees and commissions, sales to retirees, distribution governance procedures, and supervision and complex product creation and marketing more generally.